apache/nuttx/configs/makerlisp/README.txt

         hangs and prevents booting, and (2) RTC does not preserve time across a power cycle.

-      2019-06-17:  The SD initialization is due to some error in the SPI driver:
+      2019-06-17:  The SD initialization was due to some error in the SPI driver:
         It waits for a byte transfer to complete but it never receives the indication that the transfer completed.
-The SPI problem has not been fixed, but timeout logic was added to avoid the hang.
+That SPI problem has been fixed and now the SD card is partially functional.

-        The MMC/SD start-up failures do effect the boot-up time.
-You might want to disable SPI to avoid start-up delays.
+        Reads from the SD are successful, but writes to the SD card (creating files, creating directories, etc) hang.